Custom uploader

 Example argument:

-If you would like to use random domain each upload you can use this syntax.
+If you would like to use a random domain for each upload, you can use this syntax.

 Syntax: